Catherine Labouré: Later life and service to the poor and elderly

 Immediately after taking her vows, Labouré was sent to the Hospice d'Enghien, located in the village of Reuilly, which, at the time, was slightly outside the city limits of Paris.
 She spent the next forty years there, caring for the elderly and infirm.
 For this, she is called the patroness of seniors.

 During this time, she not only cared for the sick, but also worked on the hospice's farm, looked after the poultry and cleaned the stables.
 Her life was notable for her devotion to the poor and elderly and for her humility and profound silence.

 Death and legacy

-Labouré died in the Hospice on December 31, 1876, at the age of 70.
+Labouré died in the Hospice on 31 December 1876, at the age of 70.
 Her body was later moved and is now encased in glass beneath the side altar in the Chapel of Our Lady of Graces of the Miraculous Medal in 140 Rue du Bac, Paris.

 Her cause for beatification was opened upon discovery that her body was incorrupt.
-Catherine Labouré was beatified on May 28, 1933, by Pope Pius XI and canonized on July 27, 1947, by Pope Pius XII.
-Her feast is observed on November 28 according to the liturgical calendar of the Congregation of the Mission, the Daughters of Charity of Saint Vincent de Paul and the Archdiocese of Paris.
+Catherine Labouré was beatified on 28 May 1933, by Pope Pius XI and canonized on 27 July 1947, by Pope Pius XII.

+Her feast day is observed as an obligatory memorial on 28 November according to the Vincentian Family liturgical calendar, used by the Congregation of the Mission and the Daughters of Charity of Saint Vincent de Paul; it is an optional memorial in the Archdiocese of Paris.
+The 2004 Roman Martyrology lists her commemoration on 31 December.

 There is a church under construction in Asia dedicated to her, the St. Catherine Labouré Church, Putatan of Sabah, Malaysia.